Understanding the Protocol

-A Spool is a "vault" consisting of creator defined settings for Strategies, a Risk Model, a Risk Appetite setting and (potential) rewards.
-Anyone can create a Spool by selecting their favorite Strategies, a Risk Model and a Risk Appetite.
+A Spool Smart Vault is a "vault" consisting of creator defined settings for Strategies, a Risk Model, a Risk Appetite setting and (potential) rewards.
+Anyone can create a Smart Vault by selecting their favorite Strategies, a Risk Model and a Risk Appetite.

 The Master Spool is the contract that ties the entire Spool Protocol together.
-This contract connects every single Spool with the corresponding Yield Generators.
+This contract connects every single Smart Vault with the corresponding Yield Generators.

 A Strategy is a smart contract that interacts with an actual Yield Generator, like Aave.
-A Strategy manages deposits, withdrawals, balance tracking and re-compounding for any number of Spools.
+A Strategy manages deposits, withdrawals, balance tracking and re-compounding for any number of Smart Vaults.